Lydiaade/Team-Rota-Generator/README.md

 - [ ] Use of spare individual in case of emergency e.g. Person R emergency worker
 - [ ] Configure special services if there are and assign additional role
 - [ ] Generate positions based on number of equipment
+- [ ] Use of probability to allocate members to shifts